mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 **CloseOnClickAwayParameter**: The close value to set when closing by clicking away.

+**PopupPositioner**: A class allowing to customize the positioning of the dialog.

 You can then create extension methods for your views like this

 ```c#